 - 1 TBSP.
 Castor Oil (find it HERE)

 Essential Oils and Oil Cleansing:

 Essential oils can enhance the effectiveness of your oil cleanser!
 Essential oils have antibacterial properties which can help balance excess sebum or calm and heal skin issues.

 The Detox Period from Oil Cleansing

 Unfortunately, detoxing is a necessary evil in all aspects of health.
-Sometimes things have to get worse before they get better.
 While detoxing can be frustrating, you want the bad to get out of your body and often times it doesn’t leave without a fight.